planqtn/planqtn/README.md

 If you need to go beyond the limits of the cloud based execution, then you can use a local kernel to execute expensive weight enumerator job calculations, still connected to the official UI, and your results will be stored in the PlanqTN database under your profile.

-Run `htn kernel up` to start the kernel.
+Run `htn kernel start` to start the kernel.
 The first time can take a couple of minutes as it will setup a k3d cluster and a local instance of supabase within your Docker engine.
 To stop everything, use `htn kernel stop`.
-To remove all images and data, use `htn remove`.
+To remove all images and data, use `htn kernel remove`.

 ## Running the UI locally

-If you want to run the UI locally, use `htn ui up`.
+If you want to run the UI locally, go to the `DEVELOPMENT.md` for details.

 Then, open http://localhost:5173 in your browser, and you should see a screen similar as below: